ToxicFrog/doom-mods/gzap/doc/setup.md

 # Game Setup

-This document describes how to get up and running with gzArchipelago, for players who just want to play one of the [supported wads](./support-table.md).
+This document describes how to get up and running with UZArchipelago, for players who just want to play one of the [supported wads](./support-table.md).
 If you want to play an unsupported wad, see [this documentation](./new-wads.md).